jcmgray/quimb/docs/tensor algorithms.rst

         2 95 96 96 96 96 96 95 92 90 87 83 78 73 64 53 27 9 3
     ... ->-->-->-->-->-->-->-->-->-->-->-->-->-->-->-->-->->-o
          |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  | | |

+There are many options stored in the dict ``DMRG.opts`` - an explanation of each of these is given in :func:`~quimb.tensor.tensor_dmrg.get_default_opts`, and it may be neccesarry to tweak these to achieve the best performance/accuracy, especially for PBC (see :ref:`examples`).

 Performance tips